camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 When connecting securely (i.e. to Camunda 8 self-managed via `https` endpoint URL) the Desktop Modeler tries to establish a TLS connection.
 In the process it strictly validates server certificates presented.
 Failure to connect may have two reasons:

 - Remote endpoint is not configured for secure connections.
-- Remote endpoint presents a certificate that is not trusted by the app :arrow_right: [Configure modeler to use a custom CA certificate](#how-can-i-provide-my-custom-certificate).
+- Remote endpoint presents a certificate that is not trusted by the app :arrow_right: [Configure modeler to use a custom SSL certificate](#how-can-i-provide-a-custom-ssl-certificate).
-- Custom CA certificate is [configured with modeler](#how-can-i-provide-my-custom-certificate) and connection still fails to establish :arrow_right: If you use intermediate certificates, configure the remote endpoint to [serve both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to the modeler.
+- Custom SSL certificate is [configured with modeler](#how-can-i-provide-a-custom-ssl-certificate) and connection still fails to establish :arrow_right: If you use intermediate certificates, configure the remote endpoint to [serve both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to the modeler.

 You can debug the remote secured connections using `openssl`: